Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Closed system, hydrostatic
 These are also known as MacKensie-type pingos.

+Closed sstem pingos are formed in areas of continuous permafrost.
+They develop in flat areas below lakes.
+The talik below the lake is

 These pingos develop below lakes, due to the immediate water supply.
 Lake water enters the talik as it is trapped between the frozen surface above and permafrost advancing during cooler periods.
 The talik becomes saturated quickly and hydrostatic pressure compresses this as much as possible, forcing out any warmer air bubbles.
 Due to the persistence of permafrost, it forces this saturated talik to freeze, becoming an ice lens, and expanding upwards into the familiar dome we know, love and recognise as a pingo.

-> Bonus!
-The ice lens can collapse and leave a depression, typically a marshy area called an ognip, surrounded by ramparts.

 ### Ice-wedge polygons